merce-fra/PELCA/README.md

 3. **Open and Run Code**: Open your project code in Spyder and run it.

 ## Usage
+If you are using PELCA with an IDE :
-To use PELCA, by clicking on `clone`, you can either clone the repository or download the .zip file directly (and then extract it).
+- Click on `clone`, you can either clone the repository or download the .zip file directly (and then extract it).
+Inside PELCA folder you get Python `.py` files in the folder `src`.
-To use the tool/
-- Inside PELCA you get Python `.py` files in the folder `src`.
 To start the tool, execute the file `main_PELCA_GUI.py` in your integrated development environment (IDE).

+If you are using directly PELCA application :
+- Download `PELCA.zip` file found in the `releases`, unzip the file and launch ...\PELCA\PELCA\main_PELCA_GUI.exe

+To use the tool :
 - You must work with a specific Excel input file.
 You can find the general template in [Input](/Input) (Input - template.xlsx) and an explanation of the Excel in the file [Excel presentation.md](/Input/Excel%20presentation.md).

 ### Uncertainty : Monte Carlo Simulation